Eddie Noack: Later career and death

 Eddie Noack quit performing after 1959 to concentrate on songwriting and to become involved in music publishing.
 Noack was employed by Pappy Daily and Lefty Frizzell in publishing while he continued to write songs.
 His compositions were covered by many country singers, including Johnny Cash ("These Hands"), George Jones and Ernest Tubb.

 He made several comebacks as a performer but never reached a wide audience.
 In 1968, Noack recorded his cover of "Psycho" for K-Ark Records, which sold little and received negligible air play.
 He also continued recording into the 1970s, including an album of Jimmie Rodgers covers.
 Among the labels he recorded for were All Star Records, Mercury Records, Tellet Country Records, and Wide World Records.

 In 1976, Noack moved to Nashville, where he was employed as an executive with the Nashville Songwriters Association.
 He recorded his final album that year, which was released by Look Records in the United Kingdom.
 He backed up the album with a British tour.
-His life took a drastic turn for the worse when both his wife in 1974, and his mother in 1977, took their own lives.
+His life took a drastic turn for the worse when both his mother in 1972, and wife in 1974, took their own lives.

 He was still an executive with the Nashville Songwriters Association, when the hard-drinking Noack died of a cerebral hemorrhage, at age 47, on February 5, 1978, in his home in Nashville.
 He is interred with his wife at Woodlawn Cemetery in Nashville.

 According to Bob Dylan on the Theme Time Radio Hour broadcast on January 24, 2007, "He wanted to be a journalist.
 But we have enough journalists, but not enough people who could sing and write like Eddie Noack.
 Eddie recorded the song called 'Psycho', written by Leon Payne, a song about a serial killer and quite understandably, it never got a lot of airplay, but has become quite a bit of a cult favorite, as is Eddie Noack himself..."